-This is a tax that is applied to your assets, which are “deemed” to be sold at your death.
-It can be deferred if the items are transferred to your spouse during your lifetime, either through a direct transfer or through placing them in trust for that spouse.
+This is a tax on your assets that are “deemed” to be sold at the time of your death.
+You can defer it if you transfer the items to your spouse during your lifetime, either through a direct transfer or through placing them in trust for that spouse.
 However, if your spouse sells the items, the tax will apply to the sale.

-If your spouse dies and their heirs inherit your assets, 50% of all capital gains are taxable at the personal income tax rate.
+If your spouse dies and their heirs inherit your assets, generally speaking 50% of all capital gains are taxable at the personal income tax rate.

 A trust is made when you transfer your assets to someone else, for the benefit of a third person.
 There are two main forms of trusts which pertain to estates:

 ● Revocable Living Trust: Trust that operates while you are still alive.
 You can change or revoke its terms at any time.
-You can also instruct trustees on how to distribute your assets while you’re still alive as well as after your death.
-You and your spouse can act as trustees together, however after one of you dies, the trust will become “irrevocable” which means that the surviving spouse’s control will be limited.
+You can also instruct trustees on how to distribute your assets while you’re still alive and after your death.
+Even if you and your spouse act as trustees together, the trust will become irrevocable.
+For this reason the surviving spouse’s control will be limited.
 If you create a revocable living trust, it will be taxed at Ontario’s highest marginal rate of tax.10

 ● Testamentary Trust: A trust which operates only after your death.
-These trusts are taxed at your personal income tax level.11
+You are taxed on these trusts at your personal income tax level.11

 1 Melvin Pasternak, “Estate Planning for Canadians” (17 September 2019) .